wanghaisheng/responsive-landing-page-starter/content/blog/en/the-ultimate-face-off-flask-vs-fastapi.md

 This is how you can choose.

-Use Flask if you want:
+**Use Flask if you want:**

-* A battletested framework, as it’s been around for a long time
+* A battle tested framework, as it’s been around for a long time
 * To develop a quick prototype
 * To do web application development

-Use FastAPI if you want:
+**Use FastAPI if you want:**

 * Speed as in development time and performance
-* To decrease the amount of bugs and errors in your code
+* To decrease the number of bugs and errors in your code
 * To build APIs from scratch

 Ok, so you’ve seen both Flask and FastAPI in action and now you have a better understanding of both and which one you’ll choose in your next project.
 You’ve chosen your outfit for the wedding and no longer care about making your ex jealous.